CaffeineViking/vkhr/readme.md

 6. Generate the `vkhr` project files by targeting your current setup
     * **Visual Studio:** `premake5 vs2017` or my alias `make solution`
         * then open the Visual Studio project in `build/vkhr.sln`
+        * you might have to retarget the VS solution to your SDK
     * **GNU Makefiles:** `premake5 gmake` or just call `make all/run`.
 7. Build as usual in your platform, and run with `bin/vkhr <scene>`.